Data protection information

 As a data subject whose personal data is collected in connection with the above-mentioned services, you have the following fundamental rights unless legal exceptions apply in individual cases:

 - Restriction of processing (Article 18 GDPR)

-Right to complain to the regulator (Article 77 GDPR).
-For the MPG, this is the Bavarian Data Protection Authority (BayLDA), Postbox 606, 91511 Ansbach.
+- Right to lodge a complaint with a supervisory authority (Article 77 GDPR).
+For the MPG, this is BayLDA (Bavarian Data Protection Authority), Postfach 1349, 91504 Ansbach.